squidfunk/mkdocs-material/docs/blog/2021/search-better-faster-smaller.md

 ### Tokenizer lookahead

-The [default tokenizer][12] of [lunr][6] uses a regular expression to split a given string, by matching each character against the [separator][11] as defined in `mkdocs.yml`.
+The [default tokenizer][12] of [lunr][6] uses a regular expression to split a given string by matching each character against the [separator][11] as defined in `mkdocs.yml`.
 This doesn't allow for more complex separators based on lookahead or multiple characters.

 Fortunately, __our new search implementation provides an advanced tokenizer__ that doesn't have these shortcomings and supports more complex regular expressions.
-As a result, Material for MkDocs just changed it's own separator configuration to the following value:
+As a result, Material for MkDocs just changed its own separator configuration to the following value:

 ```